Sign In

 Paperwork.

-HOW DO I FIND a job AS A MAKEUP assistant?
+HOW DO I FIND a job AS A MAKEUP TRAINEE?

 Collaborations

-Be certain you can come away from the production with what you need; experience of working on a properly run shoot, experience of makeup application and hairstyling, working with others who are in the industry, making contacts and adding a credit to your resume.
-Although inadvisable to turn down an opportunity, if your gut feeling is you are not going to get these things, (you will know within the first five minutes) you could decide to say thanks, but no thanks, and look for the next opportunity.
+The likelihood is you will be working for expenses on many short films (make sure that is the case always talk money before you agree), so although you will not be financially remunerated you need to seek recompense in other ways.
+Be certain you can come away from the production with what you need; which is an experience of working on a properly run shoot, experience of makeup application and hairstyling, working with others who are in the industry, make contacts and add a credit to your CV.
+Although inadvisable to turn down an opportunity if your gut feeling is you are not going to get these things, (you will know within the first five minutes) you could decide to say thanks, but no thanks, and look for the next opportunity.

-When working on your resume check it through (or ask someone else to) to see it reads well and is correctly formatted.
-You can use the advice to help create a resume and covering letter.
-You can check it against our examples to see it includes all the relevant information.
-You're going to want to keep your resume short and to the point, as many supervisors will be ‘scanning’ rather than reading.
+When working on your CV check it through (or ask someone else to) to see it reads well and is correctly formatted.
+You can use the CV advice to create a CV and covering letter.
+You can check your CV against our example CVs to see it includes all the relevant information.
+You're going to want to keep your CV short and to the point, as many supervisors will be ‘scanning’ rather than reading, cut out the chaff and try and keep it down to one page.

 Website and Portfolio

-When applying for opportunities an online portfolio is essential.
+When applying for jobs make a website that you can upload your best work onto, create a feature of the link in your CV.
+Make sure your site can load pictures quickly, potential employers often have little time to spare.
 If it's looking a little light on images you can add other work such as sketching or life drawing into the mix.
 You can also collaborate with photographers, models and stylists on ‘testings’.
 These are collaborations where the key roles on a photoshoot (photographer, model, stylist, makeup artist) come together for free to create work for their portfolios.

 Research